Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-829-trash_bin.md

 + In the context of provenance queries, purged objects (i.e. graph nodes) should still be returned.

-+ Because this proposed design supports restoring file versions (and associated upload object) to a different project - we need to refactor the data model.
-Currently the `project.id` is used as the container (bucket) identifier in the storage system (OIT Swift).
++ Because this proposed design supports restoring file versions (and associated file upload object) to a different project - we need to refactor the data model.
+Currently the `project.id` is used as the container (bucket) ID in the storage subsystem (OIT Swift).
+This tightly couples a file upload with a project.
 The following refactoring will de-couple this dependency:
-	+ Add a `container_id` (UUID) to the `projects` model/table - this will be used as the storage systems container/bucket that houses file uploads (i.e. storage objects) for the project.
+	+ Add a `container_id` (UUID) to the `projects` model/table - this will be used as the storage subsystems container/bucket that houses file uploads (i.e. storage objects) for the project.
-	+ Add `container_id` to the `uploads` model/table - this will be assigned to the `projects.container_id` when an upload for a project is initiated - the `uploads.container_id + uploads.id` will be used to locate the indexed object in the storage system (i.e. OIT Swift) - these are immutable attributes.
+	+ Add `container_id` to the `uploads` model/table - this will be assigned the `projects.container_id` when an upload for a project is initiated - the `uploads.container_id + uploads.id` will be used to locate the indexed object in the storage system (i.e. OIT Swift) - these are immutable attributes.
-	+ Update `uploads.project_id` to reference the new project number when a file version (and associated upload) is restored to the project.
+	+ When a file version is restored to a different project, the `uploads.project_id` will be updated to reference the new project.
 	+ These changes will also allow us to extend the `/move` endpoints to support cross project moves.

 + Deprecate `GET /current_user/usage` - leverage new endpoints `GET /current_user/stats` and `GET /projects/{id}/stats`